 As you know, I have two girls who are mostly interested in dolls and Paw Patrol.
 They love to play with LEGO but perhaps didn't reach that age when you get obsessed over it.
 It's a completely different story at my sister's house, where she has three boys - one big one and two small, haha.
-During my last visit, I built them a DIY lego table, that could also be any other activity table.
+During my last visit, I built them a DIY Lego table that could also be any other activity table.
 It's an IKEA hack, an extra-large kids' activity table.
-I'm still not sure to whom it belongs - to my brother-in-law or to my nephews, but one thing is certain - their family is super happy with the new addition to their playroom π
+I'm still not sure to whom it belongs - to my brother-in-law or my nephews, but one thing is certain - their family is super happy with the new addition to their playroom 😉

 If you prefer a video version of this DIY LEGO table tutorial, you can watch it on my YouTube channel